AnisMulla9740/Smart-RFID-Attendance-System/README.md

 ---

 ## 📜 License
-This project is licensed under the GPL 3.0 - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL 3.0 - see the License file for details.

 ---